How business rates are worked out

 Your business rate bill is worked out by multiplying the rateable value of your property using the appropriate business rate multiplier.
 Based on the rateable value history, some properties can be subject to transitional arrangements – this can help to reduce your bill.

-The government’s Valuation Office Agency assesses each non-domestic property for business rates and gives them ‘rateable value’.
+The government’s Valuation Office Agency (VOA) maintains the Non-Domestic Rating List.
+This includes setting the rateable values of non-domestic properties.
 This forms the basis on which your business rates are calculated.

-You can find out about the latest assessment for non-domestic properties, your rateable value and the local rating list on the Valuation Office Agency’s website.
+You can find out about the latest assessment for non-domestic properties, your rateable value and the local rating list on the VOA website.

 This is set annually by the Secretary of State and except in a revaluation year, the multiplier may not increase by more than the rate of increase in the Retail Price Index.